Septage servicing operator certification

 Master operator overview

-A certified operator may upgrade to a master operator certification level by attending the master operator class, passing the appropriate master operator exam(s), and submitting a 1600 hour experience statement with proof of experience.
+A certified operator may upgrade to a master operator certification level by attending the master operator class, passing the appropriate master operator exam(s), and submitting a 1600-hour experience statement with proof of experience and $100 upgrade fee.
 Only individuals with a master operator certification are qualified to be Operators–in–Charge.
 The process to becoming a master operator can take up to 1–2 years, so operators should plan ahead.

 Master operator class and exams